 The History AutoDelete add-on for Firefox allows users to choose a domain automatically erased from their browsing history.
 This add-on is valid for any site that generates many history entries, such as Google Maps or Google Translate.
 Users can also select to clear earlier history entries for a specific number of days.

-History AutoDelete has over 2,400 users, with 63 reviews from users averaging 4.2/5 stars as of May 2022.
+History AutoDelete has over 2,400 users, with 63 reviews from users averaging 4.2/5 stars at the time of writing.
 Critics claim that the software was not functional and did not automatically delete any history.

 Note:This Firefox extension was last updated on Aug.
 17, 2017, when version 2.0.2 was released.
 This Firefox extension for automated deletion is useful, especially with a compatible operating system.
 Even though History AutoDelete hasn’t been updated in years, the developer highlighted the software’s incompatibility with Firefox on Android.